wintech119/DrimsNewBuildv2/replit.md

 DRIMS (Disaster Relief Inventory Management System) is a web-based platform for the Government of Jamaica's ODPEM, designed to manage the full lifecycle of disaster relief supplies.
 It aims to streamline inventory tracking, donation management, relief request processing, and distribution across multiple warehouses, ensuring compliance with government processes.
 The system supports disaster event coordination, supply allocation, user administration with RBAC, and comprehensive management of various entities, inventory transfers, location tracking, analytics, and reporting.
 The project's ambition is to provide a modern, efficient, and user-friendly system for disaster preparedness and response, ensuring robust security features.

 ## Recent Changes (2025-01-18)
-- **Relief Request Creation Access**: Extended relief request creation permissions to include LOGISTICS_MANAGER and LOGISTICS_OFFICER roles
+- **Relief Request Full Workflow Access for LM/LO**: Extended complete relief request workflow permissions to LOGISTICS_MANAGER and LOGISTICS_OFFICER roles - create, view, edit, add/edit items, submit, cancel all requests
-- **Smart Routing Logic**: Pure logistics users (without agency_id) are redirected to "create on behalf" route with agency selector
+- **Smart Routing Logic**: Pure logistics users (without agency_id) redirected to "create on behalf" route with agency selector; after cancel redirected to packaging fulfillment
-- **Dual-Role Support**: Users with both logistics and agency roles can create requests for their own agency using the standard form
+- **Dual-Role Support**: Users with both logistics and agency roles can create requests for their own agency using standard form and access all requests via logistics role
+- **Dynamic Request List View**: Logistics users see all relief requests from all agencies; agency users see only their own agency's requests
 - **Prepared Allocations Display**: Fixed Allocated and Remaining columns to display accurate server-calculated values on page load, with dynamic updates after batch drawer use

 ## User Preferences